 Can you set up your own Etsy store?

-If you have more questions about how Etsy works, I would recommend reading through their FAQ here.
+If you have more questions about becoming an Etsy seller, I would recommend reading through their FAQ here.
 I didn’t see much there that they didn’t cover already.

 To go ahead and set up your Etsy seller account, go here.
 They have the option available to sign up using your Facebook account, but this is not required.
 You’re free to just sign up with your email address if you’d prefer.

-If you are looking for alternatives to Etsy or simply want to spread your items around, you might also check out Artfire.
-It’s a little bit similar to Etsy.
-Please feel free to comment below if you’ve used Etsy and would like to share your experience with other readers.
+If you are looking for alternatives to Etsy or simply want to spread your items around, you might also check out this list of places to sell your crafts online.